Draw Licenses and Fees

 Click the tab headings below to learn more Draw Licenses and Fees, or return to the introduction: Applying for Big Game Hunts in New Mexico.

 If you’re unable to use your big-game hunting license and don’t qualify for a refund or transfer, the license can be donated to a youth hunter, or a NM resident veteran or first responder through a Commission-approved nonprofit organization.
 See Hunting License Donations.

-When applying for draw licenses for Barbary sheep, bighorn sheep, deer, elk, ibex, javelina, oryx and pronghorn, hunters must purchase a nonrefundable 2019–20 Game-hunting License or Game-hunting & Fishing License and HMAV if applicable.
+When applying for draw licenses for Barbary sheep, bighorn sheep, deer, elk, ibex, javelina, oryx and pronghorn, hunters must purchase a nonrefundable 2020–21 game-hunting license or game-hunting & fishing license and HMAV if applicable.

-Licenses are available online or by telephone through the draw application process (Jan.
-16, 2019– March 20, 2019).
-Before March 25, Game-hunting Licenses and stamps for the 2019–2020 season may be purchased only through the draw application process.
-Successful applicants for draw licenses will be mailed a tag, unless the E-Tag option is chosen.
+Game-hunting licenses are available online or by telephone through the draw application process (Jan.
+15, 2020–March 18, 2020).
+Before March 23, game-hunting licenses and stamps for the 2020–2021 season may be purchased only through the draw application process.
+Successful applicants for draw licenses will be mailed a carcass tag, unless the E-Tag option is chosen.

-Application and full license fees are charged at the time the application is submitted.
-Unsuccessful draw applicants will receive a full refund for the draw license, minus the application fee.
+Application and full license fees for each species are charged at the time the application is submitted.
+Unsuccessful draw applicants will be refunded the draw license fee, but not the application fee.

-To apply for bear and turkey draw permits, prior purchase of a bear, turkey or Game-hunting License is not required.
-If the applicant is successful in the draw, purchase of a license with tag will be required after March 25.
+To apply for bear and turkey draw permits, prior purchase of a bear, turkey or game-hunting license is not required.
+If the applicant is successful in the draw, purchase of a license with tag will be required after March 23.
 Permits will not be printable until the appropriate license(s) are purchased.

 How the Draw Hunt System Works